sabetaytoros/SudokuApp/README.md

 If the puzzle has more than 27 clues it does not need to backtree algorithm it solves directly the puzzle.

-My future chalange is to write the BackTrace Algorithm as a Generic Program to be used other than Sudoku games.
+Now the challenge is to write the BackTrace Algorithm as a Generic Program to be used other than Sudoku games.
+This will show my skills on Generic Programing.